Bidsquad-Inteli/bidsquad/README.md

 ### Area Definition and Image Recognition

 A key innovation of **BidSquad** is its integration with image recognition and geolocation technology.
 Farmers and advocates of green areas can input the geographic coordinates of their preserved areas into the platform.
 Utilizing the Google Maps API, the system automatically retrieves a satellite image of the region, converting it into base64 format, which is then forwarded to Cartesi's infrastructure through the input contract.
 Internally, the platform employs artificial intelligence for image recognition, analyzing the satellite image to determine the extent of the green area.
-This analysis is crucial for calculating the number of carbon credit tokens associated with the area.
+This analysis is crucial for calculating the number of carbon credit tokens that might be generated for that area.

 ### Payment Process